Knowit-Experience-Norrland/FigmaConverter/README.md

 import 'YOUR-PACKAGE-NAME'
 ```

-Then use the components in HTML:
+Then use the components in HTML with the same name as in Figma:

 ```HTML
 <!DOCTYPE html>